🚀 We're launching Video Optimization in beta! Read the announcement.

 • preview: a blurry preview of the resulting image

-For videos, previews are based on the first frame of the resulting video.
+For videos and by default, previews are based on the first frame of the resulting video.
+You can use the from transformation to target a specific frame.

 In addition, you can use output=auto to ensure TwicPics' "smart-guess" of the output format is used even if an output format has already been specified by the default manipulation of your path.